Here's when Rainbow Six Extraction unlocks in your timezone

 The Rainbow Six Extraction unlock times are nearly upon us, unleashing the R6 operators into containment zones across the United States.
-We've gone hands-on with R6 Extraction and found it to be a pleasant surprise, even if it is surrounded by so many other current co-op shooters with Left 4 Dead inspirations.
+We've gone hands on with Extraction and given it a 73% in our Rainbow Six Extraction review, where Morgan calls it "a fun and unremarkable co-op shooter with some very good ooze."
 If you've already committed to playing Extraction, here's what you need to know about when pre-loading and unlock times are happening this week.

 Rainbow Six Extraction pre-loading for PC players has already begun on the Ubisoft Connect app and the Epic Games Store, so you can get that 85GB download started right now if you want.
 Extraction will also be available on January 20th on PC Game Pass, but isn't available for pre-load.